 If you're applying to multiple schools, this is very important.
 We don't want to hear that XYZ school is your top choice because you forgot to search and replace XYZ school with Stetson Law.
 Believe me: it happens far too often.

 Mistake #5: Not clearly answering our question, "Why Law School?"

 We truly do want to know!
 What are your aspirations for the study of law?
 We are not asking for an academic statement like some of our competitors; we are not asking you to regurgitate your resume.
 We want to know why you're choosing law school for your future.

 Really, just don’t do it.
 Law professors have a one up on you and you sure don’t want to come across pompous when you are competing for a limited number of seats.

 Mistake #7: Not doing your research.

 I do want to know why you are interested in Stetson.
 This statement is like an interview on paper.
 Did you demonstrate that you did research on our school and that you have a true interest in the school?

 Mistake #8: Plagiarism.

-The personal statement is a way for us to assess your writing – is it clear, concise, organized and persuasive?
+Not only does your personal statement give us a glimpse into who you are as a person, but it is also a way for us to assess your writing — is it clear, concise, organized and persuasive?
 Do you demonstrate attention to detail with respect to editing?
 Did you demonstrate that you researched the profession before deciding that law school was really your path to achieve your goals?